+We are Friends of Adlington Library and we were set up in 2016.
+We provide a large range of activities for people of all ages.
 The FoAL Committee are a group of voluntees representing many aspects of life in Adlington and District.
 They are involved in local town and parish councils, the running of local community groups and societies and share a common interest in community cohesion and community learning.
 You'll find out more about us on Facebook, Twitter and Instagram.

 If you'd like to join Friends of Adlington Library email us: email@example.com or Carolinephhe@aol.com

 Adlington is a small town and civil parish in Lancashire near the West Pennine Moors and the town of Chorley.
 Adlington became a separate parish in 1842 then grew into a town around the textile industry.
 It had a population of 7,326 at the 2011 census.
 The town forms part of Chorley Borough which has headquarters at the town hall in Chorley.
 The town is represented on the council by three councillors elected for the Adlington and Anderton ward.

 Heath Charnock is a small village and civil parish of the Borough of Chorley in Lancashire.
 According to the United Kingdom Census in 2001 it had a population of 2,065.
 Heath Charnock is next to Adlington and Anderton.
 The civil parish includes the hamlet of Limbrick.

 Anderton is civil parish in the Borough of Chorley in Lancashire, 5 miles northwest of Bolton, Its eastern boundary is in the Rivington Reservoir.
 Grimeford village is in the parish.
 In 2001 the parish had a population of 1,206 increasing to 1,316 at the 2011 census.